 - Protect Sensitive Data

-Organizations must take steps to protect the data itself, which is the emphasis of Sotero’s data in use encryption solution.
+Organizations must take steps to protect the data itself, which is the emphasis of Sotero’s data security platform.
 The challenge for organizations is that traditional data encryption solutions protect data only when data is at rest (disk encryption) or in transit via secure communication methods such as SSL and TLS.
 This leaves companies with significant vulnerabilities to ransomware attacks when data is in use or in motion.

-Conversely, Sotero in-use encryption secures sensitive data when it is in its most vulnerable state – when data is in use and when data is in motion.
+Conversely, Sotero data in use encryption secures sensitive data when it is in its most vulnerable state – when data is in use and when data is in motion.

 If data is stolen, Sotero eliminates the ransomware attacker’s tactic of holding the key to the stolen data and locked systems, as the data the attacker has stolen is encrypted by Sotero, and the organization owns the encryption keys – even if the data is store in the cloud.
 This prevents attackers from accessing or releasing an enterprise’s data even after they have stolen it.

 The attacker is no longer able to use the stolen data as leverage for requesting ransom.
 What the attacker gets is an encrypted data set that is useless and cannot be used for ransom, enabling organizations to protect their data from ransomware attackers is in rendering this data useless even when stolen.

 Ransomware attacks have evolved from not holding systems hostage to holding data hostage.
 Though smart on the part of attackers to recognize the value of data, this also opens opportunity for organizations to protect against attacks more effectively – by employing technologies, such as in-use encryption, that are purpose-built to take a data-first approach to securing sensitive data even if the data is stolen by an attacker.